antonnazarov/apricot/apricot-docs/readthedocs/source/0030-concepts.rst

 #. **Copy** - copies the selected Entities into the Clipboiard;
 #. **Delete** - delete the selected Entities;
+#. **Remove from View** - removes the selected Entities from the current View, not deleting them from the Snapshot. *Note:* not available on the Main View;
 #. **Select in Project Explorer** - selects the Entities in the Project Explorer;
 #. **Make Same Width** - make all selected Entities the same width (which would be the maximum width of all selected Entities);
 #. **Minimize Width** - minimize width of all selected Entities;